7vschmitt/veraschmitt/content/home/posts.md

 active: false

 # Order that this section appears on the page.
-weight: 60
+weight: 35

-title: Recent Posts
+title: Teaching Activities
 subtitle:

 content: